Aazerra/aazerra/README.md

 ### Hi there 👋

-📫 How to reach me: info@aazerra.ir
+📫 How to reach me: alirezarabie793@gmail.com

 🔭 I’m currently working on
   - Sadtech.ir website and projects